gluax-lang/gluax-lang.github.io/src/content/docs/language/for-expr.md

 }
 ```

-By implementing these functions, any struct can be made iterable in a `for-in` loop, allowing for efficient and flexible iteration patterns.
+By implementing these functions, any class can be made iterable in a `for-in` loop, allowing for efficient and flexible iteration patterns.

 > **Note:**
-> The way to define iterable functions for structs may change in the future.
+> The way to define iterable functions for classes may change in the future.
 It’s possible that iteration could be handled using traits or another mechanism in later versions of GLuaX.
 This is still subject to change until the language reaches version 1.0.